TikTok's "Blockcore" Is the Latest Fashion Trend Stolen From Latina & Black Women

 ”

-Actively part of this fashion trend, Reichard resists the name “blokecore.”
-“I’ve intentionally been calling it ‘block-core,’ because it's a way that I feel many of us in Black and Latine neighbourhoods rep our block and take pride in the neighbourhoods that made us who we are.”
+Actively part of this fashion trend, Reichard resists the name “bokecore.”
+“I’ve intentionally been calling it ‘block-core,’ because it's a way that I feel many of us in Black and Latine neighborhoods rep our block and take pride in the neighborhoods that made us who we are.”

 AdvertisementADVERTISEMENT